learn-co-curriculum/dsc-pca-numpy-lab/README.md

 ## Calculate the eigenvectors

-Next, calculate the eigenvectors for your covariance matrix.
+Next, calculate the eigenvectors and eigenvalues for your covariance matrix.

 ```python